 - 1. Because the school believes participation in a class is part of achieving credit, any student who exceeds twelve absences of any kind in one semester class will be withdrawn from the class and will receive no credit for that class.
-This includes KC/TC students. - 2.
+This includes KCTC students.
+Attendance email notifications will be sent to parents for 6, 8, 10 and 12 absences. - 2.
 A long-term illness exception may be granted by a written appeal that includes a doctor's signed statement that the student may not be in school. - 3.
 School-sponsored absences (i.e. field trips, etc.) are not considered absences.